JoinColony/colonyDapp/src/modules/core/components/UserAvatar/UserAvatar.md

 ### Placeholder not set

-The placeholder for users who are not set (e.g. as an assignee) are a bit more opaque.
+The placeholder for users who are not set (e.g. as an assignee) are different (as we don't have a wallet address here).

 ```
 <UserAvatar username="No one" notSet />